Sablednah/MobHealth/README.md

 	usePermissions: false
 If true then the permission node MobHealth.show is needed to enable for a player.

+	disableChat: false
+Force messages to display only if spout is detected.

 	disableSpout: false
 Force messages to display in chat even if spout is detected.

+_Note:_ If both the above are set to true - nothing will ever show!!

     disablePlayers: false
 Disable notifications for player hits.